nghttp2/nghttp2/README.rst

 be a subclass of ``nghttp2.BaseRequestHandler`` class.

 The ``BaseRequestHandler`` class is used to handle the HTTP/2 stream.
-By default, it does not nothing.
+By default, it does nothing.
 It must be subclassed to handle each event callback method.

 The first callback method invoked is ``on_headers()``.
-It is called when HEADERS frame, which includes request header fields, is arrived.
+It is called when HEADERS frame, which includes request header fields, has arrived.

 If request has request body, ``on_data(data)`` is invoked for each chunk of received data.